syyunn/semantic-subgraph/README.md

 General notion about generating subgraph upon semantic query

 ## Methodology
-Prepare latent space that connects semantic meaning and latent space of entire graph.
-This will let the users to easily configure which partial section of graph need to be attended upon semantically reprsented question.
+Prepare latent space that generates subgraph when decoded.
+This will let the users to easily configure which subgraph of entire graph is required to be attended upon users' own semantic query/questions.